 <-- home

-MMAS 438 is a capstone project for seniors.
-Students will work on two long-term, large-scale projects (one art project and one design project) in media of their choosing.
-Throughout the projects' development, emphasis will be placed on the creative process itself.
-Students will be evaluated on their ability to: 1. execute, document, evaluate, and justify their artistic and design decisions at given stages of the creative process; 2. give, receive, and act upon peer critique.
+Throughout the project's development, emphasis will be placed on the creative process itself.
+Students will be evaluated on their ability to: 1. execute, document, evaluate, and justify their decisions at given stages of the creative process; 2. give, receive, and act upon peer critique.

-Additionally, students will be introduced to concepts in digital art; to historically accepted design processes; and to various strategies, tools, templates, paradigms, and work habits used by leading creatives.
+Additionally, students will be introduced to concepts in new media art; to historically accepted creative processes; and to various strategies, tools, templates, paradigms, and work habits used by leading artists and designers.
 Research, written response, and class discussion will supplement the major project development process.

 In this course you will:

-• Generate art & design concepts based on research and intuition
+• Generate concepts based on research and intuition

-• Understand common themes and forms in digital art
+• Understand common themes and forms in new media art

 • Practice a historically accepted creative process

-• Justify the merits of various artistic & design approaches at given stages of the creative process
+• Justify the merits and identify the flaws of various creative approaches at given stages of the creative process

 • Understand the inherent strengths and weaknesses of any theoretical creative process